damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/README.md

  ### **1. Architectural structure**

-- **Definition:** *Architectural structure is a physical or logical layout of the components of a system design and their internal and external connections.*
+- **Definition:** *The architectural structure is a physical or logical layout of the components of a system design and their internal and external connections.*

 - **Comments:**

-  - *An architectural structure shall specify the component of product such as mechanical component (motor shaft adapters, stepper motor, etc.), electrical component (DC motor, kit, resistor, etc.)*
+  - *An architectural structure shall specify the component of the product such as mechanical component (motor shaft adapters, stepper motor, etc.), electrical component (DC motor, kit, resistor, etc.), etc.*
-  - *An architectural structure can represent in format a tree or graph by SysML or UML, etc.*
+  - *An architectural structure can represent in the format a tree or graph by SysML or UML, etc.*

  ```
   Metadata:
  It includes all of the components and their sub-components.
-Moreover, documentation of components of design should provide the information to answer the question such as:
+Moreover, documentation of components of design should provide the information to answer the question that include:
     -  how is possible to provide/make them (for example, kit, board, etc.)?
     -  Is it possible to buy them?
     -  How is possible to reproduce the device of electrical components?